emberjs/guides/source/tutorial/autocomplete-component.md

 This is an example of the [**block form**](../../components/wrapping-content-in-a-component) of a component, which allows a Handlebars template to be rendered _inside_ the component's template wherever the `{{yield}}` expression appears.

-In this case we are passing, or "yielding", our filter data to the inner markup as a variable called `rentals` (line 14).
+In this case we are passing, or "yielding", our filter data to the inner markup as a variable called `filteredResults` (line 14).

 ```app/templates/rentals.hbs{+12,+13,+14,+15,+16,+17,+18,+19,+20,-21,-22,-23}
 <div class="jumbo">